Disturbing content

 Something has happened

 Report to eSafety.
-If someone sends you a link to disturbing material, you can report it.
+You can report acts of terrorism or illegal content to eSafety.
+This report can be anonymous.
 Learn more about what to expect when reporting and how to collect evidence.

 Get support from confidential counselling and support services